cafour/helveg/packages/helveg-diagram/README.md

-# `@cafour/helveg`
+# `@cafour/helveg-diagram`

-A core client-side package containing the diagram visualization itself.
+A package containing the diagram visualization itself.